 CEF provides financial support to individuals and organizations who demonstrate the intention and capability of disrupting the inadequate and immoral gradual approach governments around the world are taking to addressing the climate emergency.

 CEF supports only nonviolent, legal activities that reinforce the goal of constructively building public pressure and demanding urgent action from governments and corporations to address the climate emergency.
-In 2020, CEF is giving priority to projects in the United States, however we will consider international projects on a case by case basis.
+In 2021, CEF will continue giving priority to projects in the United States, however we will consider international projects on a case by case basis.